Accepted? How to Choose the Right College

 1. Return to each campus.

 Take another tour, attend another informational meeting, ask more college visit questions and meet more students.
 Pay attention to how you feel on the campus now that you know you’re accepted, and whether or not you can see yourself meshing with the social setting on campus.
-Many colleges even offer prospective students the chance to do overnight college visits, which let you experience sleeping in a dorm, visiting what’s off-campus or even attending courses.
+Many colleges even offer prospective students the chance to do overnight college visits, which let you sleep in a dorm, visit what’s off-campus or even attend classes.

 2. Double-check each college’s majors and requirements.

 It has been a long time since you sent in your applications.
 You may have liked one college more than another back in the fall, but what about now?
-Consider what you want from your college academics now, and which college matches your goals closest.
+Consider what you want from your college academics now, and which college most closely matches your goals.
 Get these questions answered (for the second time, if necessary):